markusweiss/website/README.md

 ## 18-02-2024

-prepare new version for playstore again
+prepare new version for Playstore again

 ## 17-05-2024

-updating Android App
+updating Android app

 ## 15-02-2024